RileyMoore01/Portfolio/#Raspberry Pi/README.md

 <h1>Introduction</h1>
 <span>In simple terms, this is a product that eleminates bad product off of the assembly line and saves the need for workers detaild attention.
-Developed for a screenprint manufactoring company.</span>
+Developed for a screenprint manufactoring company.</span><br />

-<span>What does it actually do?</span>
+<span>What does it actually do?</span><br />
 1.)
-There is a ultrasoic distance sensor that will detect when a new shirt comes across the assembly line.
+There is a ultrasoic distance sensor that will detect when a new shirt comes across the assembly line.<br />
 2.)
-It will then take a picture of the new shirt and compare to an ideal shirt (setup before-hand for that current print) 3.)
-If the shirt is not deffective then nothing will happen, if it is it will alert the workers with a loud alarm and stop the belt to allow workers to fix the issue on the assembly line.
+It will then take a picture of the new shirt and compare to an ideal shirt (setup before-hand for that current print)<br />
+3.)
+If the shirt is not deffective then nothing will happen, if it is it will alert the workers with a loud alarm and stop the belt to allow workers to fix the issue on the assembly line.<br />

 <h1>How to use</h1>